soulspace-org/overarch/doc/design.md

    from the internal model, the domain model, we gain a degree of freedom in the implementation of the domain model.
 The input model should be transformed to the domain model after reading.
-In the transformation, synthetic parent-of relations should be generated for the parent-child relations in the model expressed be the content of the ```:ct``` key of an element.
+In the transformation, synthetic contains relations should be generated for the parent-child relations in the model expressed be the content of the ```:ct``` key of an element.
 By doing so, but leaving the content of the ```:ct``` intact, the domain model could be traversed in a hierarchical and a relational manner.

-   With the insertion of the parent-of relations, the whole model is represented as a graph consisting of model nodes and relations.
+   With the insertion of the contains relations, the whole model is represented as a graph consisting of model nodes and relations.
    As such it can be navigated and queried with graph algorithms in addition to the tree traversal via the ```:ct``` key of the the elements.